How to Paint a Room Without Brush Marks

 Frequently Asked Questions

 Should I use a paint sprayer?
-For experienced users with cabinets or trim, yes — sprayed finishes are mark-free.
-For walls, brush + roller is faster than the masking/cleanup of spraying.
+For experienced users with cabinets or trim, yes, sprayed finishes are mark-free.
+For walls, brush + roller is faster than the masking and cleanup of spraying.

 Why do brush marks show only in certain light?
 Raking light (low-angle sunlight, shadows from lamps) reveals texture that’s invisible in flat light.
 A well-done paint job looks smooth in any light.

-Brush marks aren’t a sign of lack of talent — they’re a sign of using the wrong paint, wrong tools, or wrong technique.
+Brush marks aren’t a sign of lack of talent, they’re a sign of using the wrong paint, wrong tools, or wrong technique.
 Upgrade those three things (quality paint, quality brush, the right roller and the W pattern) and the next room you paint looks like it was done by a pro.
-The whole upgrade costs about $30 more than bargain options.
-Worth it.
+The whole upgrade costs about $30 more than bargain options, and the finish difference is obvious the first morning the sun hits the wall at an angle.